-- A. Locate the Red (AL-1R), Yellow (AL-1Y) lights and the Mounting Plate in the kit.
+- A. Locate the Red (AL-1R) and Yellow (AL-1Y) lights in the kit.
 Find an appropriate mounting location within 12" of the pilot's visual centerline.
-The lights will require 3/4" clearance behind the aircraft instrument panel. - B. If the aircraft currently has Caution and Warning Lights for an existing CGR-30P or you are installing the CGR-30C and a CGR-30P, install the Mounting Plates as follows: - 1) If the two instruments are mounted side-by-side, install the Mounting Plates horizontally, side-by-side with the left Plate annunciating the left instrument or mount the Plates vertically, top-to-bottom with the top Plate annunciating the left instrument. - 2) If the two instruments are mounted top-to-bottom, install the Mounting Plates vertically, top-to-bottom with the top Plate annunciating the top instrument or mount the Plates horizontally, side-by-side with the left Plate annunciating the top instrument. - C. The CGR-30C remote lights and mounting plate must be installed in a location where the placard will be readable in all lighting conditions.
-Installing the annunciators near an exiting lighting source or installing a post light are acceptable methods of compliance.
-Other methods may also be acceptable. - D. Mark the aircraft instrument panel (using the mounting plate as a guide) and drill a 5/16" hole for each light.
-Install the Red Warning Light, Yellow Caution Light and Mounting Plate in the instrument panel. - Note: If the CGR Master Warning and Caution Outputs are connected to other lights or devices, the current must be limited to 0.1 amps.
+The lights will require 3/4" clearance behind the aircraft instrument panel. - B. The CGR-30P remote lights and placard must be installed in a location where the placard will be readable in all lighting conditions.
+Installing the annunciators near an existing lighting source or installing a post light are acceptable methods of compliance, other methods may also be acceptable. - C. Mark the aircraft instrument panel and drill a 5/16" hole for each light.
+Install the Red Warning Light and the Yellow Caution Light from behind the aircraft instrument panel. - Note: If the CGR Master Warning and Caution Outputs are connected to other lights or devices, the current must be limited to 0.1 amps.
 The outputs pull to ground when active.

-2.16 Install the Interface Circuit for a PWM Backlight System (Optional):
+2.15 Install the Interface Circuit for a PWM Backlight System (Optional):